-Barak Kushner is University Reader in modern Japanese history in the Faculty of Asian & Middle Eastern Studies at the University of Cambridge and has a PhD in History from Princeton University.
-He has written three monographs: Men to Devils, Devils to Men: Japanese War Crimes and Chinese Justice (Harvard University Press, 2015), (Winner of the American Historical Association's 2016 John K. Fairbank Prize).
+Barak Kushner is Professor of East Asian History and currently Co-Chair of the Faculty of Asian & Middle Eastern Studies at the University of Cambridge.
+He obtained his PhD in History from Princeton University and has edited and written several volumes and monographs.
+His next book is forthcoming from Cornell University Press and titled, The Geography of Injustice: East Asia's Battle between Memory and History.
+His prior single-author books include: Men to Devils, Devils to Men: Japanese War Crimes and Chinese Justice (Harvard University Press, 2015), (Winner of the American Historical Association's 2016 John K. Fairbank Prize), and in a Chinese translation.
 In addition, he penned Slurp!
-A culinary and social history of ramen - Japan's favorite noodle soup (Brill, 2012), now available in a traditional Chinese translation.
+A culinary and social history of ramen - Japan's favorite noodle soup (Brill, 2012), now available in a Japanese translation, traditional Chinese translation, and Chinese mainland version.
 Slurp! was awarded the 2013 Sophie Coe Prize for Food History, the longest-running and most generous prize for writing in food history in the English language.
 The Thought War - Japanese Imperial Propaganda (Hawaii 2006), is also available in a Japanese translation.
-In March 2013 he launched a 6-year European Research Council funded project, “The Dissolution of the Japanese Empire and the Struggle for Legitimacy in Postwar East Asia, 1945–1965.”
-This grant examines the impact of the fall of the Japanese empire in East Asia.
-Over the last several years, the project has managed numerous postdoctoral research associates and offered scholarships to PhD students in an effort to investigate this important historical moment.
-Barak co-edited a volume with Sherzod Muminov concerning new research emerging from this project: The Dismantling of Japan's Empire in East Asia: De-imperialization, Postwar Legitimation and Imperial Afterlife, (Routledge 2017).
+In 2020, he hosted and narrated three episodes (of an eight-part series) of an award winning television documentary series on war crimes trials in China produced by the Shanghai Media Group.
+For more on the series see a long Chinese article on the Asia-Pacific War Crimes Trials documentary.

-Barak also co-edited a volume about Japan's lost decades with former Asahi Shimbun editor-in-chief, Funabashi Yoichi, entitled Examining Japan's Lost Decades.
-He assisted in this two year-long project at the Rebuild Japan Initiative Foundation in Tokyo by managing the research group and editorial process, as well as helping to lead the international conference.
-He also recently finished a large translation project, with 6 graduate students, of a book which examines the intersection of media, history and politics entitled Media, Propaganda and Politics in 20th-Century Japan.
+Barak also co-edited a volume about Japan's lost decades with former Asahi Shimbun editor-in-chief, Funabashi Yoichi, entitled Examining Japan's Lost Decades, also in a Japanese translation.
+He assisted in this two year-long project at the Asia Pacific Initiative think tank in Tokyo by managing the research group and editorial process, as well as helping to lead the international conference.
+He completed a large translation project, with 6 graduate students, of a book which examines the intersection of media, history and politics entitled Media, Propaganda and Politics in 20th-Century Japan.
 As a scholar he has written on wartime Japanese and Chinese propaganda, Japanese media, Sino-Japanese relations, humor, food history, BC class war crimes, and the Cold War.

 Dr. Kushner received his BA from Brandeis University and then began his career as a high school teacher of social studies in Chicago.
 Later, he traveled to Iwate, Japan where he taught English, lived in a Buddhist temple, and attended Japanese elementary school, studying Japanese along with other students ages 6-12.
-On and off he lived in Japan for about 7 years - in Tokyo, Yokohama and Iwate, at times studying at Rikkyo University and Tokyo University.
+On and off he lived in Japan for about seven years - in Tokyo, Yokohama and Iwate, at times studying at Rikkyo University and Tokyo University.
 After completing courses in advanced Japanese, Kushner was an editor/ translator at the National Institute for Research Advancement, a think tank in Tokyo.
 He taught western history at Shenyang Teacher's University in the north of China where he also studied Chinese and began research in Chinese history.
 After returning to the United States he attended graduate school at Princeton University, did more Chinese language training in Taipei, Taiwan and then received a PhD in history.